happz/ducky-legacy/docs/getting-started.rst

 .. code-block:: none

-  tools/as -i examples/hello-world.asm -o examples/hello-world.bin
+  tools/as -i examples/hello-world/hello-world.asm -o examples/hello-world/hello-world.o

-This command will translate source code to instructions for VM.
-You can inspect the binary files using ``objdump`` tool:
+This command will translate source code to object file, containing instructions for VM and other resources.
+You can inspect the object file using ``objdump`` tool:

 .. code-block:: none

-  tools/objdump -i examples/hello-world.bin -a
+  tools/objdump -i examples/hello-world/hello-world.o -a

 This should produce output similar to this one: